heroiclabs/nakama-docs/docs/heroic-cloud/builders.md

 From the Builders dashboard you can view and manage your existing CI pipelines (builders) across all [organizations](organizations.md), and [create new builders](#creating-builders).

 Builders are used to clone your custom [Runtime Code](../nakama/server-framework/basics.md) written in Lua, TypeScript, and Go.
 It then conditionally compiles your code against the Nakama image selected and packages it into a Docker image.
 This image is then available for deployment in a project in the [Configuration](projects.md#configuration) tab, enabling you to quickly deploy a new image or return to a previous one whenever needed.

-!!! note "Note"
-    Builders are designed to ignore your Lua test files as follows:
-    * All `.lua` files in a `/tests` directory
-    * Any files named in the format `*.test.lua` or `*_test.lua`

 ![Builders dashboard](images/builders-dashboard.png)